infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline.md

 Avoid eye contact at all cost
 You notice everyone is wearing a mask
 Someone approaches you, you run away
-He befriends you, and leaves
+He befriends you, talks to you about the best part of school (going home), but you live at the dorms, to which he replies, then to the dorms it may be.

 ### Chapter 3, Change of Priorities
 ```Context